Bira/octopus-carnival/_drafts/wir-mm-4e-dracolich.md

 ## The Numbers (Monster Vault)

 The Monster Vault starts us off at a more humble place with the **Deathbringer Dracolich**.
-It's Large, and a Level 12 Solo Controller with 492 HP.
+It's Large, and a Level 12 Solo Controller with 492 HP, equivalent to an adult dragon.
 Like the MM variants, it has trained Perception and Darkvision.
 It's immune to disease and poison, but not fear.
 It's necrotic resistance is 10, as is its radiant vulnerability.
 It runs at speed 6 and flies clumsily at speed 8.

 Like a living dragon, this dracolich has Action Recovery, which automatically ends any dazing, stunning or dominating effects on the monster when it ends its